maths/stack-web/website_files/Conference.md

 The annual meetings of the STACK Community are for all STACK users to exchange experiences, ideas and research topics.
 From 2024 it is likely we will have international community meetings in Europe and Africa.

-**2024:** [The 2nd African STACK Conference for Undergraduate Mathematics](/Events/2024-08-12-AfricanSTACKConference) will take place on 12th - 16th August 2024 at
-The Technical University of Kenya (TUK), Kenya.
-The conference aims to bridge the gap between educators with experience and access to STACK resources and the pressing need for support in teaching and formative assessment in the continent.
-It also aims to open avenues for collaboration with international partners in research and evaluation, particularly on the effectiveness of digital interventions in assessment in low-resource environments.

 **2024** [JSXGraph conference 2024](https://jsxgraph.org/conf2024/) will take place on 8th-10th October 2024 at University of Bayreuth, Germany.
 The conference will bring together developers and teachers, instructors and designers who are interested or already experienced in using JSXGraph to enhance digital learning of STEM topics.
 As in the years before, the conference will be an entirely online conference.
 All participants are required to register, registration is free.